The Derivational Complexity Induced by the Dependency Pair Method: Dependency Graphs

 \begin{defi} We define the mapping $\sccheight$ from terms to $\N \times \N$ as follows:

 \end{defi}

+In the following we write $\PP_i$ for an SCC with rank $i$.
+Note that any SCC in $\DG(\RS)$ is uniquely defined by its rank.
 We give some intuition for Definition~\ref{d:sccheight} that is made precise in Lemma~\ref{lem:rank} below.
 Consider a term $t$ and suppose $t$ is not in normal form with respect to $\rsrew{\PP_i/\RS}$.
-Then the second component of $\sccheight(t)$ estimates the remaining rewrite steps with respect to $\PP$ modulo $\RS$.
-The other cases in Definition~\ref{d:sccheight} take care of the possibility that $t \in \NF(\QQ/\RS)$ for all SCC $\QQ$ in $\DG(\RS)$.
+Then the second component of $\sccheight(t)$ estimates the remaining rewrite steps with respect to $\PP_i$ modulo $\RS$.
+The other cases in Definition~\ref{d:sccheight} take care of the possibility that $t \in \NF(\QQ/\RS)$ for all SCCs $\QQ$ in $\DG(\RS)$.
 Note that, if $\sccheight(t)=(i,j)$ with $i>0$, then $j>0$, as well.